 I would advise comfortable rashguards.
 We’re talking shirts and leggings.
 I do not advise that anyone go with minimal clothing to these events.
 It’s dirty, you can get cut, you will get tired and that is going to lower your immune system, making it likelier to catch something bad.
 Wearing protective clothing will insulate your body heat, keep your muscles warm and elastic which will allow you to keep moving long term.

 Seriously, this is important advice guys.
 A 12 hour event, likely in the mountains means there’s going to be rapid changes in temperature and especially in the mornings and nights, it will get VERY cold.
-Keep yourself warm with this clothing, you’ll be happy you did.
+Keep yourself warm with this mud run clothing, you’ll be happy you did.
 And don’t forget, you will get wet and dirty, that is just a 100% guarantee with the Spartan Race.